 Koh Mak bars: where to drink in Koh Mak

-My absolute favourite place was Blue Pearl Bar at Koh Mak Cococape Resort.
+My absolute favourite place was Blue Pearl Bar at Cococape Resort.
 It’s a long pier so you basically are drinking in the middle of the ocean with amazing views and great Koh Mak sunsets.

 Best Beaches Koh Mak

 One warning about the beaches on Koh Mak – the presence of sand flies.
 In February when I visited they were abundant and we all got bitten.
 Don’t lie on the beach for too long or consider a sunbed or water leggings.

 Ao Soun Yai Beach – is one of the biggest stretches of beach and has Thai Sabai restaurant on it.
 I found this to be the best snorkelling with a reef just in front of Thai Sabai where I saw a lot of tropical fish, some healthy coral and a few string rays!

 Koh Kham Beach – This is an island you can see from Ao Soun Yai beach.
 You can take a little boat to it and it has gorgeous white sand.

 Ao Kao Beach Koh Kood – this is the beach in front of By the Sea and Head in the Clouds.
 It’s decent but I didn’t find any good snorkelling there.

 Scuba Diving Koh Mak Island

 I did two dives while I stayed there and both dives were in the marine national park nearby.
 The coral reef was healthy looking and I really enjoyed my dives even though the visibility was not great.
 I dived with Koh Mak divers who were great at communicating and I ended up with a private divemaster as the boat wasn’t busy.
 If you aren’t already a scuba diver then consider learning to scuba dive in Thailand.
 You can learn with PADI or SSI through various dive centres on the island.